sidsurakanti/what-punch/README.md

 - [x] Basic structure
 - [ ] Redo data and clean it up
-- [ ] Make the model differentiate hooks & uppercuts
+- [ ] Make the model differentiate hooks & uppercuts better
 - [ ] End to end

 ## Support